HOW WE DECIDED

 Before we do that, however, we should acknowledge that creating this list was an incredibly difficult task.
 We eliminated dozens of fantastic beds simply because we had to limit the size of this guide.
 Even so, we don’t want to completely skip over all of the brands.

 Best Mattress Brands

-We obviously can’t list every mattress brand out there, but we think it’s important that we point out a few of our favorites.
-Let’s start first with the online mattress brands.
+We obviously can’t list every mattress brand out there, but we think it’s important that we point out a few of the highest rated mattress brands.
+Let’s start first with the best online mattress brands.
 Here’s a list of what our editors consider to be the best mattress brands that sell online:

 - Bear Mattress

 - Helix Sleep